-Don’t leave the park without ticking off at least one of these top ten Smokies to-dos including historic sites, grand overlooks, wildlife, and waterfalls.
+Don’t leave the park without ticking off at least one of these top 10 to-dos in Great Smoky Mountains National Park, including historic sites, grand overlooks and waterfalls.

 1. Climb Clingmans Dome